 Seattle University reserves the ability to require English proficiency testing should it be deemed necessary.

-ELS Language Center (US centers only) students who have completed level 112 with a 3.0 grade point average are considered to have the equivalent TOEFL score of 68/520 and will be considered for the undergraduate English Language Learning Center.
+ELS Language Center (US centers only) students who have completed level 112 with a 3.0 grade point average are considered to have the equivalent TOEFL score of 86 and will be exempt from the undergraduate English Language Learning Center.
 For more information on the ELS program visit els.edu or call 1-866-748-9780.

 Students who complete the University of Washington Intensive English Program (UW-IEP) the University Track with grades of a 3.0 or higher will be considered as having satisfied English proficiency at Seattle University.
 English assessment will still be required at Seattle University for proper course-level placement, but no TOEFL or IELTS is necessary.
 For more information visit the UW-IEP web site, can call at (206) 543-6242, or email at email@example.com.